-When the MCU operates by the on-chip oscillator for the main clock, connect XIN pin to VCC through a resistor and leave XOUT pin open.
+When the MCU operates by the on-chip oscillator for the main clock, connect XIN pin to VCC and leave XOUT pin open.

 The clock frequency of the on-chip oscillator depends on the supply voltage and the operation temperature range.